Physical Test - Training to do a Mile in 13:20 Minutes

 Now, if you had a whole lot more time to play with my advice would be somewhat different.
 I'd focus on other faster workouts and work up to this.

-But, given the time available, I'd recommend that once a week, you test your fitness by doing a one mile fitness test.
+But, given the limited time available of four weeks, I'd recommend that once a week, you test your fitness by doing a one mile fitness test.
 Cover the whole mile as fast as you can.

 Reason one is that it will show you how much you are improving.
 Yes, you will improve when you get more active, and you get used to running and other cardio based exercise.